Selection of current initiatives

 The update of the global map of irrigation areas is in its final stages.
 The countries of Africa, Americas, Europe and Oceania have been finished and the countries of Asia are about to be finalized.

 This UN-Water project, implemented by AQUASTAT, uses information technology to improve data sharing and interpretation.
 This will ultimately ameliorate transparency and the quality of water statistics across UN, while increasing the efficiency of data procurement.
 Phase I of this project has been successfully completed and the Key Water Indicator Portal is online.
-A proposal for Phase II is under preparation and will improve the KWIP's machine-readability and the connections between each agency and the KWIP.
+Phase II is in the beginning phase and will improve the KWIP's machine-readability and the connections between each agency and the KWIP.
 Find out more details at the UN-Water page.

 The overall objective of this UN-Water project, impemented by AQUASTAT, is to better visualize the critical importance of "investments in water" for human and economic development by providing a wide range of water-related information in a simple format.
-The countries currently selected for the project are: Bangladesh, Chile, Gambia, Ghana, Guyana, Kyrgyzstan, Mexico, Mongolia, Oman, Philippines, United Republic of Tanzania, Viet Nam, Zambia.
+Briefs have been prepared for: Bangladesh, Chile, the Gambia, Ghana, Guyana, Kyrgyzstan, Mexico, Mongolia, Oman, Philippines, United Republic of Tanzania, Viet Nam, Zambia.
 Find out more details at the UN-Water page.
+The briefs were launched at the World Water Week 2013 in Stockholm.
+The issue of water data and the water data crisis is the topic of an Interview, given on 11 September 2013.

 Your access to AQUASTAT and use of any of its information or data is subject to the terms and conditions laid down in the User Agreement.